Arshdeep-13/Data-ingestion-api-system/README.md

 ## 🧪 Running Tests

-Add your tests using Jest or Supertest:
+Add your tests using Postman:

 ```bash
 npm test